araqueheinz/araqueheinz_WD5/README.md

      - Stripe:
      https://stripe.com/

-Used Libraries and Frameworks for the project:
+Used Libraries Modules and Frameworks for the project:

      - Express:
         npm install --save express